ayanopt/2023-momentum/article.md

 - **Real-Time Analytics**: Enhanced monitoring capabilities such as a live trading dashboard
 - **Cloud-infrastructure**: Move processes to microservices so that host capacity or host availability is not a bottleneck

+### 9.3 Centralization

+Using `.rds` (the R binary file format for serialized models) for each prediction introduces unnecessary latency, as the model must be loaded from disk and invoked on every call.
+This results in slow inference times, especially problematic in the SMCs we are targeting.
+A more efficient alternative is to host the models in a persistent R process and expose a WebSocket or REST API for inference, allowing the models to remain in memory and significantly reducing response time.
+Alternatively, migrating the models entirely to Python by retraining them using equivalent libraries like scikit-learn—would eliminate cross-language overhead and simplify system architecture, enabling faster evaluations per second.
 ## 10. Lessons Learned

 Developing 2023-momentum provided valuable insights into practical algorithmic trading: